 - Medical Technology: Diagnosis, Monitoring and Therapy.

 The Alliance „INFECTIONS´21" – Transmission Control of Infections in the 21th Century“ is coordinated by the Research Center Borstel and financially supported by Leibniz Association.
-This interdisciplinary project, founded by 14 Leibniz institutions and three external partners started in January 2015 and will run over a period of four years with a volume of 600.000 Euro.
+This interdisciplinary project, founded by 14 Leibniz institutions and three external partners.

 Research Network 'Lung microbiota at the interface between airway epithelia and environment'